 The original planners of the Town of Hampstead were greatly influenced by the development of the two Hampsteads in the north section of the City of London, England.
 The first being Hampstead proper and the other being Hampstead Garden Suburb.

 Plus, Hampstead, a town located on the island of Montreal and Kiryat Shemonah, a city located in the Northern District of Israel near the Lebanese border have been twin cities since September 1978.

-The Town of Hampstead is very keen on Green Initiatives and offers to its residents five (5) pages of Tips & Tricks such as "take public transit to work rather than drive your car" "turn off the tap while brushing your teeth" "at the grocery, avoid buying overly packaged goods" "plant a tree or sponsor a planting" "use a broom to clean your asphalt or brick pavement" ...
+The Town of Hampstead is very keen on green initiatives and offers Tips & Tricks such as "take public transit to work rather than drive your car" "turn off the tap while brushing your teeth" "at the grocery, avoid buying overly packaged goods" "plant a tree or sponsor a planting" "use a broom not a hose to clean your asphalt or brick pavement" ...

 There are many other reasons why people like to live in Hampstead.
-Among them, the Town is close to Montreal, fiscally responsible and 100% residential.
+Among them, the Town is close to Montreal, is fiscally responsible and is 100% residential.

 In Hampstead, 77% of the local residents can hold a conversation in French and in English.
 French being the official language in the Province of Quebec and French and English being the two official languages in Canada.

 A Town where local residents also speak Hebrew, Spanish, Farsi, Arabic, Chinese, Romanian, Russian, Yiddish, Tagalog and Italian.
 As for Aboriginal peoples, none have declared an indigenous status during the last census.

 A Town where 67% of the local residents are owners and 33% are tenants and where private dwellings are divided into two categories, 3% condominiums and 97% other dwellings